On the Internal Topological Structure of Plane Regions: Local Characterization of the 9-Intersection Relations

-By the above two lemmas, we know the two types of intersection I1 and I2 between components can be determined by the 9-intersection relations (or equivalently the RCC8 relations) between corresponding atoms.
-Combined with Lemma~\ref{lemma:partial2-int} and Lemmas~\ref{lemma:partial2}-\ref{lemma:partial;e}, we know the nine intersections of two bounded semi-algebraic regions $A,A^\prime$ can be determined by the 9-intersection relations between atoms of $A$ and $A^\prime$.
+Combined with Lemma~\ref{lemma:partial2}, we conclude that the nine intersections of two bounded semi-algebraic regions $A,A^\prime$ can be derived from the RCC8 relations between atoms of $A$ and $A^\prime$ given in Eq.~\ref{eq:9int-oo}.
 Thus we have proved Theorem~\ref{thm:complete}.